MyosQ/MyosQ.github.io/cv/index.md

 <a href="https://github.com/MyosQ" target="_blank">Github</a>
 |
 <a href="https://www.linkedin.com/in/frej-sundqvist-b8a49a14b/" target="_blank">LinkedIn</a>
+|
+<a href="mailto:frejsundqvist@protonmail.com" target="_blank">frejsundqvist@protonmail.com</a>
 </div>

 <!-- ## Currently
 Working at Capia AS in Tromsø, Norway. -->
 <!-- Developing apps using Django, Reactjs and RShiny among others.
 Working with databases like MariaDB and Postgres, including postgis.
 Both directly in SQL and through ORM's.
 I Deploy apps using docker and nginx as reverse proxy.
 Experienced at writing dockerfiles, using dockercompose, and some kubernetes. -->

+## Me
+A born engineer and problem solver with a genuine interest in Tech, Mathematics and Physics.
+I love the process of learning new concepts and technologies.
+My ambition in my career is to continue to learn and to always stay curious.
+I am also a skilled communicator, with experience leading teams of developers and interacting directly with customers.

 ## Skills